ddecarle/eeb462-2024/LAB1_characterMatrices.md

 For-loops not only expediate your analyses, they also decrease the chances that you’ll make a mistake, and make your analyses more reproducible.

-2. Align all the files in your “Fasta” folder using the following code:
+1. Align all the files in your “Fasta” folder using the following code:

 ```
-for locus in *.fasta
+for locus in *.fasta*
 do
-./<MUSCLE> -in $locus -out $locus.align
+./../../<MUSCLE> -in $locus -out $locus.align
 done
 ```

 This for-loop defines the variable “`locus`”.
 The `*` indicates that the loop should iterate through every file in the folder with the file extension “`.fasta`”.
 For each `.fasta` file in the folder, the loop runs MUSCLE, and creates an alignment with the extension “`.align`”.
 Once all alignments are complete, the loop terminates.
 For more information on for-loops, see the [command line basics](https://github.com/ddecarle/eeb462-2021/blob/main/CommandLineBasics.md) page.

-3. Once you have all your alignments, create a new folder for them, and move them all to their new home:
+2. Once you have all your alignments, create a new folder for them, and move them all to their new home:

 ```
-mkdir ~/Desktop/LabOne/Alignments
+mkdir ~/Desktop/EEB462/LabOne/Alignments
-mv *.align ~/Desktop/LabOne/Alignments
+mv *.align ~/Desktop/EEB462/LabOne/Alignments
 ```

 ### Concatenating sequences